sparkflows/sparkflows-docs/docs/tutorials/data-engineering/split-by-expression.rst

 Split Dataset By Expression
 ===========================

-Fire Insights allows you to split incoming DataFrames.
+Sparkflows allows you to split incoming DataFrames.
 Based on your needs, use the processors described below:

 **SplitByExpression:** This processor splits the incoming dataset based on an expression.
 Rows satisfying the expression go into one DataFrame and the rest go into another DataFrame.